fresheneesz/proofOfTimeOwnership/readme.md

 **Miner signature** - A message and a signature of that message required for a mined block to be valid.
 The message contains the 18-byte ASCII "miningThisBlockNow" followed by the height of the hash of the last block and a hash of the block being minted.

+**Satoshi cooldown period** - The number of blocks a given satoshi must not have moved in order to be eligible to part of the minter progression.

 ## Validating a Block

 The *minter progression* is determined pseudo-randomly using the *address hash*.
 In this progression, X satoshi indexes are released each second, giving a chance for an active minter who owns one of those satoshi to mint a block.
 That number X is the inverse of the PoS difficulty, meaning that the difficulty is 1/X. The fewer satoshi indexes that are released each second, the higher the difficulty.